 Andrea Büttner was shortlisted for the Turner Prize in 2017.
-She has been the subject of numerous solo exhibitions in museums and institutions worldwide, including the Hammer Museum, Los Angeles (2017); Kunst Halle Sankt Gallen, Switzerland (2017); Kunsthalle Wien, Austria (2016); Walker Art Center, Minneapolis (2015); Museum Ludwig, Cologne (2014); Tate Britain, London (2014); Walter Phillips Gallery, Banff Centre, Canada (2014); National Museum Cardiff, Wales (2014); Douglas Hyde Gallery, Dublin (2014); and MMK Museum für Moderne Kunst, Frankfurt (2013).
-Her work is in the permanent collections of many institutions, including the Aspen Art Museum, Colorado; MMK Museum für Moderne Kunst, Frankfurt; Museum Ludwig, Cologne; Museum of Modern Art, New York; Tate, London; and Walker Art Center, Minneapolis.
+Büttner is the subject of a solo exhibition on view April 22 through October 1, 2023, at Kunstmuseum Basel, Switzerland.
+She has also been the subject of solo exhibitions at institutions including Bergen Kunsthall, Norway (2018); Hammer Museum, Los Angeles (2017); Kunst Halle Sankt Gallen, Switzerland (2017); Kunsthalle Wien, Vienna (2016); Walker Art Center, Minneapolis (2015); Museum Ludwig, Cologne, Germany (2014); Tate Britain, London (2014); Walter Phillips Gallery, Banff Centre, Canada (2014); National Museum Cardiff, Wales (2014); Douglas Hyde Gallery, Dublin (2014); and MMK Museum für Moderne Kunst, Frankfurt, Germany (2013).
+Recent group exhibitions include Affective Affinities, 33rd Bienal de São Paulo (2019); dOCUMENTA (13), Kassel, Germany and Kabul, Afghanistan (2012); and 29th Bienal de São Paulo (2010).
+Her work is in the permanent collections of museums including The Museum of Modern Art, New York; Reina Sofia, Madrid; Tate, London; and Montreal Museum of Fine Arts.
+Büttner is also the author of several books, including Shame (König Books, 2020).
 Büttner lives and works in Berlin.